caracal-pipeline/caracal-docs/sphinx/manual/workers/image_line/index.rst

   *str*, *optional*, *default = corr*

-  Label of names of MS data sets to be used.
-MS data set names will always start with the data set id, followed by a hyphen, followed by desc.
+  Label defining the name of the .MS files to be processed.
+The .MS file names are composed using the .MS names set by dataid in the get_data worker, followed by the target ID (one file per target), followed by this label.
+This is the format used by Caracal whenever it writes an .MS file to disk (e.g., in the split_target worker).